-In some cultures, it is advised for men and women to wear rings on the engagement.
+In some cultures, and traditions, it is advised for men and women to wear rings on the engagement.
 American and European soldiers wore dual rings during World War two as a way to remember their wives back home.
 After this, rings for men caught on among civilians as well.

-In Asian countries either it is an arranged marriage or through any Marriage bureau, the bride’s parents are responsible for hosting and paying for the entire celebration.
-Normally, the bride’s family buys the groom’s wedding ring, while the groom’s family brings the ring for the bride.
+In Asian countries either it is an arranged marriage or through any marriage bureau, the bride’s parents are responsible for hosting and paying for the entire celebration.
+Normally, the bride’s family buys the groom’s wedding ring.
+While the groom’s family brings the ring for the bride.
 But there are not any hard-and-fast rules as some couples highly value their individuality and independence and prefer to shop for their own rings and opt to purchase a matching set.

 The history of engagement rings shows that it was originally more about the woman than the man.
 It is just a symbol of love, devotion and affection that represents an emotional and lifetime commitment to your spouse prior to marriage.